 How this sounds to you will depend on how you use your computer and how much you’ve moved to “the cloud.”
-There was a time when a geek with a media library had several additional hard drives packed into their PC, each of which were full of movies and seasons of TV shows — probably downloaded from unauthorized sources, because few legitimate sources existed in those days.
-Now, you can just stream movies and TV shows from Netflix, assuming you’re in a supported country.
-Why bother downloading, storing, and backing up all those files?
+There was a time when a geek with a media library had several additional hard drives packed into their PC, each of which were full of movies and seasons of TV shows—probably downloaded from unauthorized sources, because few legitimate sources existed in those days.
+Now, you can just stream movies and TV shows from Netflix, Google Play, iTunes, etc. Why bother downloading, storing, and backing up all those files?

 There was a time when you needed to download all your email messages over POP3 and store them on your computer, ensuring you regularly backed up your email program’s data so you wouldn’t lose your email.
 Now they’re generally stored online and accessed in a web-based client.
 Even if you use a local email app, you’re probably accessing your email using IMAP, which stores the main copy of your email on the remote server.

 Services like Spotify, Rdio, and Pandora have obsoleted huge music collections.
 Google Docs (and even Microsoft’s Office Web apps) is good enough for most average users, who don’t need all the advanced features found in Microsoft Office.
-Microsoft is even pushing simpler, “cloud-based” apps with its new Modern interface in Windows 8.
+Microsoft is even pushing simpler, “cloud-based” apps with its new Modern interface in newer versions of Windows.

 Additional Chromebook Stuff